 lime disc with some flesh on it (optional) - here's an example

 Combine all ingredients in a shaker, except for the lime disc.
 Fill with ice, shake for 8-10 seconds and fine strain into a chilled coupe glass.
-Express the oils of the disc and any juice over the top (shouldn't be more 4-6 drops), swirl the disc in the disc in the glass once to integrate and discard.
+Express the oils of the disc and any juice over the top (shouldn't be more than 4-6 drops), swirl the disc in the glass once to integrate and then discard.

 Finding Your Perfect Daiquiri

-I’ve listed some of the more commonly employed alternations below.
-Though having tasted my way through them all in my own obsessive pursuit of perfection, I still always come back to the recipe I’ve listed across the pa, e.
-For me it is the quintessential expression of a Daiquiri.
+I’ve listed some of the more commonly employed alterations below.
+Though having tasted my way through them all in my own obsessive pursuit of perfection, I still always come back to the recipe I’ve listed above.
+For me, it is the quintessential expression of a Daiquiri.
 Its pristine simplicity is like a flawless uncut diamond.
 But that’s not to say these modified versions are inferior.
 On the contrary, they’re all delicious.
 And who knows, you may end up preferring one.
 Regardless, it's fun to tweak the formula now and again.

 Many bartenders prefer using cane syrup in place of simple syrup.
 This generally means a rich 2:1 syrup made with evaporated cane sugar (that’s the more expensive sugar that’s a very slight tan color).
 It gives the cocktail a richer, almost creamy texture, with a hint of molasses flavor.
 Because of the added sugar, you’ll want to scale the syrup portion down to half an ounce in the recipe.

 More Lime Juice